 \subsubsection{Description of total system jitter}

-The total system jitter of a quantum communication system determines the overall performance, from signal to noise ratio to secure bit rates.
-The total jitter can be easily calculated analytically by knowledge of the clock skew.
-Here we provide important scaling laws to estimate final signal to noise ratios, like significance or coincidence to acidentals ratio.
-As all jitter contributions originate from a random source, we consider a Gaussian function with RMS jitter $\sigma$ that is normalized to have an area of 1,
+The total system jitter of a quantum communication system determines the overall performance - from signal to noise ratio to secure bit rate.
+The total jitter can be easily calculated analytically by knowledge of the clock frequency skew.
+Here we provide important scaling laws to estimate the final signal-to-noise ratios, like significance or coincidence to accidentals ratio.
+As all jitter contributions originate from a random source, we consider a Gaussian function $g$ with RMS jitter $\sigma$ that is normalized to have an area of 1,